-Applications for tuition slots are available on-line at www.callier.utdallas.edu/preschool.html and may be submitted at any time.
+Applications for tuition slots are available on-line at https://calliercenter.utdallas.edu/child-development/child-development- application and may be submitted at any time.
 On-going waiting lists are maintained.
 Openings due to withdrawal from existing slots are filled as they occur.
 Each year in April enrollment offers are made for new slots to begin attending August 1.